UP941594/FYP/README.md

 # Measuring Driving Behaviour Using Phone Sensors and API’s

 This mobile website allows car drivers to measure their driving behaviours using mobile devices.
-The LSTM model used in ```server.js``` can be found in this repository (https://github.com/UP941594/LSTM)

 ## HOW TO START WEBSITE IN COMMAND PROMPT